 Louisiana’s Student Scholarships for Educational Excellence Program is awarded to income-qualified students in failing schools.
-The program is currently funded at $9.7 million, awarding scholarships to nearly 5,000 students.
+The program is awarding scholarships to about 6,000 students.
 Louisiana also has a pilot voucher program for special needs students and a scholarship tax credit for low-income students.
 In 2012, teachers unions and local school boards brought the voucher program, and Gov. Jindal’s overall education reform package, to court.
 The State Supreme Court ruled in Spring 2013 that the funding mechanism for the program was unconstitutional, but the program itself was not struck down and in June the Governor signed the state’s annual budget, which included a $45 million appropriation for the program for the 2013–2014 school year.
-However, the drama continued and in August, the U.S. Department of Justice DOJ sued the state of Louisiana to block future issuances of school vouchers in districts still under desegregation orders.
-The state permits parents some choices among traditional public schools by allowing students in low performing schools to attend another school within their district, but to move from one district to another requires the districts to agree to such transfers.SOURCE: The Friedman Foundation for Educational Choice
+However, the drama continued into August 2013, the U.S. Department of Justice DOJ sued the state of Louisiana to block future issuances of school vouchers in districts still under desegregation orders.
+While the legal challenges leave the future of the program in flux, it remains very popular and in high demand.
+The state permits parents some choices among traditional public schools by allowing students in low performing schools to attend another school within their district, but to move from one district to another requires the districts to agree to such transfers.SOURCE: Voucher Laws Across the States Ranking & Scorecard 2014

 Louisiana has an above-average charter school law that has improved slowly since a robust charter movement began in New Orleans after Hurricane Katrina.
 Outside of the Recovery District, however, traditional school districts neither encourage nor promote the creation of charter schools.
 Having an independent authorizer would help encourage charter growth.SOURCE: 2014 Charter School Law Rankings and Scorecard